-- Gravity causes large objects to move to each other.
+- Gravity causes large objects to move toward each other.
 A fact.

 I could go on and on and on.
 There are probably thousands of scientific facts regarding common daily observations of the natural world.

 But what makes a scientific fact?
 A fact, in science, means a conclusion that is supported by data, or evidence.
-It does not state absolute certainty; however, the data or evidence are confirmed to such a level that it would be ridiculous to withhold support of such a fact.
-And, to make this clear, new high quality and quantity of evidence can change this fact.
+It does not state absolute certainty; however, the data or evidence are confirmed to such a level that it would be ridiculous to withhold support for such a fact.
+And, to make this clear, only new high-quality and quantity of evidence can change this fact.

 One important point, because they sometimes get confused – a scientific theory is a well-substantiated explanation of scientific facts.
-In other words, the theory explains to us how the facts became facts.
+In other words, the theory explains how facts became facts.

 For example, the facts of evolution come from observational evidence of current processes, from similarities in organisms that indicate descent from a common ancestor to transitions in the fossil record (yes there are millions of transitional fossils, despite what creationists babble on about).
 Theories of evolution provide a provisional explanation for these facts.